pistus89/2Dgame/README.md

 2Dgame
 ======

-a 2D java game engine
+a 2D java game engine made for a school project.
+Remember to initialize a new texture picture path for obstacles in Alusta.java